wetw0rk/Sickle/CONTRIBUTING.md

 - Try your best to stick to [PEP8](https://peps.python.org/pep-0008/), however I will not be super strict on this.

 - Check your spelling and grammar.
-You don't need to have perfect comments but make sure that any information within a module is understable by a general audience.
+You don't need to have perfect comments but make sure that any information within a module is understandable by a general audience.

 - Minimize imports.
 If a module or function is not in use, please remove it!